artiscodars/numo-storybook-v3/numo-ui-web/projects/ngx-ui-web/src/stories/components/icon/icon.description.md

-## Ikonu bibliotēkas:
+## Usage

-Tiek izmantotas PrimeNG ikonas un Iconify bibliotekas ikonas
+PrimeNG icons and Iconify library icons are used.

 https://icon-sets.iconify.design/